fusionlanguage/fut/doc/building-cito.md

-﻿# How to compile and test cito
+# How to compile and test cito

-`cito` is implemented in Ć.
+`cito` is implemented in Fusion.
 To solve the egg-and-chicken problem, its transpilations to C++, C# and JavaScript are included with the source code.